 Climbing Forest in Garmish-Partenkirchen, Germany

 Kletterwald Garmisch-Partenkirchen, is a climbing forest located in the famous ski town, Garmisch-Partenkirchen.
 It’s close to Germany’s highest mountain, Zugspitze, which is situated at an altitude of 2,962 m.

 This climbing forest contains a wide range of rope climbing exercises, obstacle courses and bouldering that are categorized by difficulty levels.
 Moreover, they have a great number of ziplines.
 It’s one of the best adventures sports in Germany.

 I was really excited about going to the Kletterwald Garmisch-Partenkirchen because I love climbing and getting high up, let it be on a big tree or up in the air somewhere.
-I was fearless and totally up for my next serious adventure, so was happy to jump with ropes among trees, balancing on moving objects and climbing on big spider nets.
+I was fearless and totally up for my next serious adventure, so was happy to jump with ropes among trees, balance on moving objects and climb on big spider nets.

 I completed the most difficult station and I felt like a rock star.
 I was so proud of myself.
 I highly encourage everyone to try this adventure park and also the stations that seem to be scary.
 I can tell you, you’ll feel so amazing once you are done with it.

 This is a seasonal activity, you can only climb during summertime and only when the weather is dry.
 If you are up for this adventure, you need to book a spot in advance by calling or emailing them.

 Do I need to have insurance for these activities?